zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

 This section provides instructions on how to perform point in time restore from the automatic backups available in Arc-enabled SQL Managed Instance to recover lost or corrupted data.

 To view backups of full, differential, and transaction logs wait for more than 12 hours after deploying the ArcBox DataOps flavor.
 Once these backups are available follow instructions below to perform a point in time restore of database.
+If you would like to test this feature immediately, you can simply use the latest backup set when restoring.

 - Once you login to the ArcBox-Client VM using RDP or bastion host, locate Azure Data Studio icon on the desktop and open.